icl-rocketry/NitrousModelling/README.md

 - Look at ballValveTest.m but replace BallValve with LinearValve

 # Calculate orifice area exposed to flow for a full bore ball valve at a given opening angle
-- Use FullBoreBallValve.getOrificeArea(theta,boreDiameter,ballDiameter) where boreDiameter and ballDiameter are in metres and theta is the angle that the valve is at (with pi/2 corresponding to being fully open)
+- Use FullBoreBallValve.getOrificeArea(theta,boreDiameter,ballDiameter) where boreDiameter and ballDiameter are in metres and theta is the angle that the valve is at (with pi/2 corresponding to being fully open).
+Area returned is in m^2